How to Handle Zombie Processes in Ubuntu

 There are 20 zombie processes

-Upon checking, it turned out not to be what I imagined.
-Its definition (reprinted from Jianshu) is as follows:
+After checking, it turns out it wasn't what I had imagined.
+The definition (from Jianshu) is as follows:

-APEU2's definition of a zombie process: In UNIX System terminology, a process that has terminated, but whose parent has not yet waited for it, is called a zombie.
-When a parent process does not call the wait method to obtain the termination status of the child process when the child process ends, the child process becomes a zombie process after termination.
+APEU2's definition of a zombie process: In UNIX system terminology, a process that has terminated but whose parent has not yet waited for it is called a zombie.
+When a parent thread does not use the wait method to get the termination status of its child thread, the child thread becomes a zombie after it terminates.

-When a child process ends, it sends a SIGCHLD signal to the parent process.
-The parent process enters the wait method to release related resources, close open files, etc. When the parent process does not know the child process has ended and does not enter the wait method to release related resources, a large number of zombie processes will occupy a large amount of system resources; on the other hand, the process ID of the child process is still occupied, and when a large number of zombie processes appear, it will cause the system to be unable to create new processes.
+The dangers of zombie processes When a child thread ends, it sends a SIGCHLD signal to the parent thread.
+The parent thread enters the wait method to release related resources and close open files, etc. When the parent thread doesn't know that the child thread has ended and doesn't enter the wait method to release resources, a large number of zombie processes will consume a lot of system resources.
+On the other hand, the process ID of the child process is still occupied.
+When a large number of zombie processes occur, it may cause the system to be unable to create new processes.

-So we can enter the following command to view all zombie processes:
+So, we can use the following command to view all zombie processes:

 ps aux | grep Z